HB 1186 - AS AMENDED BY THE HOUSE

 III.
 Any person who violates any provision of this subdivision, or any rule or order of the commissioner, shall be subject to the imposition of an administrative fine levied by the commissioner, not to exceed $1,000 for each violation.

-When the commissioner or their authorized agent has reasonable cause to believe eggs are being distributed in violation of any of the provisions of this subdivision, or of any rules adopted under this subdivision, he or she may issue and serve a written "stop sale, use or removal" order upon the owner or custodian of any such eggs.
+428:29 Stop Sale, Use or Removal Orders.
+When the commissioner or their authorized agent has reasonable cause to believe eggs are being distributed in violation of this subdivision, or of any rules adopted pursuant to this subdivision, he or she may issue and serve a written "stop sale, use or removal" order upon the owner or custodian of any such eggs.
 The eggs shall not be sold, used or removed until the provisions of this subdivision have been complied with, and the eggs have been released by the commissioner, or the violation has been otherwise disposed of as provided in this subdivision by a court of competent jurisdiction.

 2 Repeal.
 RSA 428:29-a, relative to stop sale, use, or removal orders regarding the sale of eggs, is repealed.